SODF2: IV Dissolution similarity of tablets made at two manufacturing sites

 MCMC execution time

 The code is set up to request 16,000 MCMC draws ( 4 chains of 4,000 draws each after warm up).
 This can take as long as 2 hours on a 4 core machine.
 Considerably fewer draws may be adequate.
-Some parameters appear poorly estimated and result in disappointing n_eff and Rhat (e.g., \(\sigma u1_3\)).
-However, the model is likely somewhat over-specified.
-However I feel that convergence was adequate with reliable estimation and prediction uncertainty.
+Some parameters appear poorly estimated and result in disappointing n_eff and Rhat (e.g.,

 I recommend modifying the code to execute the stan() function and then save the StanFit object to disk.
 Then in subsequent executions (if needed) to adjust the code to read the StanFit object from disk.